-After arriving at Kilimanjaro airport, you check into the hotel.
-We spend two nights in Moshi allowing you time to regenerate and meet with your guides as they give you a detailed climb orientation and gear check.
+After arriving at Kilimanjaro airport, you check into our hotel.
+You spend two nights in Moshi allowing you time taking it easy and getting to know your guides as they give you a detailed climb orientation and gear check.

 9,170-ft/2,795-m • 2.5 miles/4 km • 3 hours

 In places the vegetation is so untouched that it grows right across the trail.
 The flora and fauna are richer here than on the other more popular routes through the rain forest.
-Our first camp is in the rain forest at Mti Mkubwa (Big Tree).
+In the tree canopy look for the purple flash of the Hartlaub's Turaco, as well the black and white Colobus monkeys.
+You camp in the rain forest at Mti Mkubwa (Big Tree).

 11,500-ft/3,505-m • 5.2 miles/8.4 km • 7-8 hours

-After breakfast we leave the glades, and start climbing towards the heath and moorland zone.
-We traverse the steep ridge into the Shira Caldera, a high altitude desert plateau.
+After breakfast you leave the glades, and start climbing towards the heath and moorland zone.
+After traversing the steep ridge, you descend into the Shira Caldera, a high altitude desert plateau.

-Shira is the third of Kilimanjaro's volcanic cones - now eroded - and is filled with lava flow from Kibo Peak.
+Shira is the third of Kilimanjaro's volcanic cones - now eroded - and is filled with lava flow and eons of silt from Kibo Peak.
 Weather and volcanic action have decimated the crater rim.
-Today you'll get your first views of Kibo peak.
+Today you get your first views of Kibo peak.

 13,650-ft/4,160-m • 6.3 miles/10 km • 7-8 hours

-On the way to camp we enjoy a hot lunch at Fisher Camp, which is only a couple hours from our destination.
+On the way to camp you enjoy a hot lunch at Fisher Camp, which is only a couple hours from our destination.

 12,950-ft/3,950-m • 6.2 miles/9.9 km • 6-7 hours

-After breakfast, we start climbing toward Lava Tower lower camp, at 15,200-ft/4,633-m, where we stop for lunch, allowing our bodies to acclimatize.
-Descending through the giant Senecio habitat, we arrive at our camp beautifully located at the foot of the Barranco Wall.
+First thing in the morning you start climbing toward Lava Tower lower camp, at 15,200-ft/4,633-m, where you stop for lunch, allowing your body to acclimatize.
+Descending through the giant Senecio habitat, you arrive at our camp beautifully located at the foot of the Barranco Wall.

-This is where the Machame and Lemosho routes converge, so we meet other climbers ascending the Machame Route.
+This is where the Machame and Lemosho routes converge, so you'll meet meet other climbers ascending the Machame Route.

 13,200-ft/4,023-m • 3.6 miles/5.8 km • 4-5 hours

-Lastly we descend into the Karanga Valley and up the other side, for our overnight camp.
+Lastly you descend into the Karanga Valley and up the other side, for overnight camp.

 14,950-ft/4,556-m • 2.1 miles/3.4 km • 3-4 hours